jhoneill/vsteam/.docs/Remove-VSTeamWorkItemPageGroup.md

 ```

 ### -PageLabel
-The label for the page holidng the group, and if the group is found on more than one page of the same workitem type it will be removed.
+The label for the page holding the group.
+This can be a wildcard, and if the group label is found on more than one page of the same WorkItem type it will be removed from each page.

 ```yaml
 Type: String